After years of observation and mounting disbelief, I’ve decided it’s time to take action.

 As with everything else, all of this is tied to the reputation he had from the star celebrations in 2000.
 The “villain” legend had grown since then, with the media’s manufactured controversies being added to the star celebrations as though they were actually legitimate, and not fabricated and contrived as the result of him being the star celebration guy.

-The villain arrived in Philadelphia after a reputation-derived free agency debacle and the media eventually managed to contrive conflict with McNabb by taking a joke Owens made about their overreaction to revelations from other teammates about McNabb in the Super Bowl and portraying it as an insult.
-When Owens attempted to rectify the bizarre free agency debacle, the Eagles’ organization was caught in a position they had never been in before and chose not to engage in altering an agreement that would otherwise not have been made.
+The villain arrived in Philadelphia after a free agency debacle and the media eventually managed to contrive conflict with McNabb by taking a joke Owens made about their overreaction to revelations from other teammates about McNabb in the Super Bowl and portraying it as an insult.
+When Owens attempted to rectify the bizarre free agency gaffe by a low-rent agent he had outgrown, the Eagles’ organization was caught in a position they had never been in before and chose not to engage in altering an agreement that would otherwise not have been made.
 The media continued to put stress on everyone involved with an utterly absurd overreaction to the minor incident of a player and a coach getting into an argument, and they sent a baby-faced young reporter to interview Owens in the middle of the season and ask him some controversial questions they could use to stir up more controversy no matter what answer he gave.

 None of this happens if it’s Eric Moulds.
 Not because Owens has a different personality and is every negative adjective under the sun, but because Owens posed on the star after scoring touchdowns and Moulds did not.